fatima2003/fatties-blog/content/posts/cel_is_funky.md

 has awesome CEL support and CEL itself was written in Golang.

-If you’re hacking on CEL in OpenBao or anywhere, feel free to ping me on GitHub @[@fatima2003](https://github.com/fatima2003) :D
+If you’re hacking on CEL in OpenBao or anywhere, feel free to ping me [@fatima2003](https://github.com/fatima2003) :D